AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52689-images-cannot-be-uploaded-to-amazon-s3-storage-using-rest-api.md

 ## Issue

-Images cannot be uploaded to Amazon S3 storage using REST API
+Images can't be uploaded to Amazon S3 storage using REST API

 <u>Steps to reproduce</u>: